MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/web-extensions-policies.md

                     Data = com.robin.messagehost
                     ```

-            1. For the Microsoft Power Automate browser extension, there will be a different naming for the messaging host to avoid conflicts with the previous one:
+            1. For the Microsoft Power Automate browser extension, create the **NativeMessagingAllowlist** policy, if it doesn't already exist, and add the Power Automate for desktop native messaging host with the following entries:

                 - Microsoft Edge: